KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/11-Simple Backup Bash Shell Script.md

 ## Backup Bash Shell Script

-Let's develope a basic back up script, a routine work which we need to do every day or quite frequently.
+Let's develop a basic back up script, a routine work which we need to do every day or quite frequently.

 We want to take back up of a directory including all files and sub directories.
 We will be using tar command for it.